mramshaw/Kubernetes/Replicated Cassandra Database/README.md

 [Note that this example is Debian-based and uses the OpenJDK 8 JRE rather than a proprietary Java (see [Dockerfile](./Dockerfile)).]

-We will use the Cassandra [nodetool utility](http://wiki.apache.org/cassandra/NodeTool) to verify the Cassandra ring status.
+We will use then the Cassandra [nodetool utility](http://wiki.apache.org/cassandra/NodeTool) to verify the Cassandra ring status.

 This exercise follows on from my [Replicated MySQL (Dynamic Volumes)](http://github.com/mramshaw/Kubernetes/tree/master/Replicated%20MySQL%20(Dynamic%20Volumes)) exercise.